Policy on Procurement

 POLICY

 The procurement of goods and services is governed by various laws.
 The College and its Board of Trustees (“Board”) are committed to complying with all laws to efficiently and effectively purchase needed goods and services.
 It is the policy of Hudson County Community College to procure all goods and services in accordance with applicable laws, including New Jersey’s County College Contracts Law, N.J.S.A.
-18A:64A-25.1, et seq.
+18A:64A-25.1, et seq, and when applicable, Federal procurement laws.

 The Board delegates to the President the responsibility for developing procedures and a system of internal controls for purchasing.
 The Finance Office will be responsible for implementing the policy.